Berkeley-MDes/tdf-fa23-abigailxchen/README.md

 For next steps, I will be in charge of looking into lighting options for our project.
 Currently, we are considering the following:
 - Neopixels
 - nOODS flexible lighting

 ---

+ # 💡 Report 5 - Week of 9/28/23
+## Abigail Chen, Technology Design Foundations

+## 📎 Description

+This week, we each chose and ranked our favorite projects ideas.
+I was placed in the **Laser Chime ** group!
+We plan to create a wind chime and replace the chimes with lasers!!
+We are also thinking of scaling our idea up to a human-sized art installation, in which you become the striker in the middle and can create audio and visual feedback by hitting certain areas.

+## ➡️ Next Steps

+Our next steps will be to meet as a group next week to discuss buying sensors!

+ ---